nicolapace/CTF-Writeups/b01lersCTF_2023/yarn_hashing/writeup.md

 ## Overview

-The challenge consists of an algorithm which, given a string (the flag in this case) after converting it into an integer, hashes it giving 2 new numbers `(x, y)`.
+The challenge consists of an algorithm which, given a string (the flag in this case), after converting it into an integer, hashes it giving 2 new numbers `(x, y)`.
 This hashing algorithm has a parameter `ply` that specifies the cycles of the algorithm.

 For example: a `5-ply` algorithm on the number `10000` gives as output: `(16, 24)`.